 A GlobalData report has predicted the video games market could be a $300bn industry by 2025.
 As investors, looking to the world leaders in the market such as Tencent and Ubisoft offers huge opportunity to gain access to this high growth sector.

-Ubisoft may be rather more well known here in the UK as the publisher responsible for well-known gaming brands such as Assassin’s Creed, Prince of Persia, Just Dance and Far Cry.
-Valued at just under €8bn, it has experienced strong increases in annual revenues, with 2018/19 revenues of €2.3bn marking a 17.1% increase on the previous year.
+Ubisoft, the publisher responsible for well-known gaming brands such as Assassin’s Creed, Prince of Persia and Just Dance has experienced strong increases in annual revenues, with 2018/19 revenues of €2.3bn marking a 17.1% increase on the previous year.

 Last year, the company delayed the launch of three major games until 2020.
 We expect the additional development